CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 Here, `allas-conf` is used with the option `-k` that saves the Allas password in an environment variable ($OS_PASSWORD), so that the connection to Allas can later be automatically reconfigured without the need to define the password again.

-After opening the Allas connection, we move to the directory _my_data_ where I have a set of subdirectories (50, 90, 100).
-I list the gzip-compressed files in these directories:
+After opening the Allas connection, we move to the directory _my_data_ where we have a set of subdirectories (50, 90, 100). we list the gzip-compressed files in these directories:

 <pre>[kkayttaj@mahti-login11 ~] <b>cd /scratch/project_2001659/my_data</b>
 [kkayttaj@mahti-login my_data] <b>ls -lh */*.gz</b>